-A person enrolled in a course who is not a degree candidate or provisional student is classified as a nondegree student.
+A person enrolled in a course who is not a degree candidate or degree-seeking student conditionally enrolled in DUS is classified as a nondegree student.
 A nondegree student must either hold a high school diploma or its equivalent to take undergraduate courses.
 Exceptions may be made by the Undergraduate Admissions Office for students currently enrolled in high school (dual-enrollment students).

-A nondegree student who has not been dropped from degree or provisional status by this University or any other college or university for unsatisfactory scholarship will be listed as a nondegree regular student and may enroll in any number of credits, not to exceed the typical credit load of a full-time student per semester if criteria 1, 2, and 3 below are met.
-Students who have changed from degree candidates to nondegree regular or nondegree students who intend to become degree candidates must also meet criterion 4.
+A nondegree student who has not been academically suspended or dismissed may enroll in any number of credits, not to exceed the typical semester credit load of a full-time student if criteria 1, 2, and 3 are met.
+Nondegree students who change from degree candidates to nondegree or who intend to become degree candidates must also meet criterion 4.

-- The student has completed the prerequisite for the courses to be scheduled or has obtained permission from the instructor to schedule the course.
+- The student has completed the prerequisites for the courses to be scheduled or has obtained permission from the instructor to schedule the course.

-- Space is available after degree candidates and provisional students have been accommodated.
+- Space is available after degree candidates have been accommodated.

 - The student has not been dismissed or suspended for nonacademic reasons from any college or university.
-An applicant not in good standing at another college or university for disciplinary reasons must consult the director of the Office of Judicial Affairs for admission clearance.
+An applicant not in good standing at another accredited college or university for disciplinary reasons must consult with the director of the Office of Student Conduct for admissions clearance.

 - The student has obtained academic advising/counseling from an adviser/counselor designated by the academic unit to which admission, or reinstatement and re-enrollment, is desired.